AlexandreAbraham/alexandreabraham.github.io/_posts/2020-04-13-covid-plots.md

 ---
-title: Why not analyzing COVID death?
+title: The effect of line matching on ranking
-subtitle: Another blog about pandemic
+subtitle: And why analyzing COVID curves can be tricky
 ---

 In the past weeks, I have seen flourishing a lot of COVID analysis.
 Some are very simple and just nicely display the data with a shallow analysis.
 Some adopt a different angle and propose a new approach to the data.
 The most advanced ones feature maps or crazy modelizations of the disease spread.